Both Ends Count! Just How Good are LLM Agents at "Text-to-Big SQL"?: AI Agent Design

+The architecture of our agent is illustrated in Figure~\ref{fig:agent-arch}.
 For the downstream query engine, we choose Spark SQL~\cite{ApacheSparkSQL} due to its widespread adoption for large-scale structured data analysis.
+Although this work focuses on Spark, the evaluated agentic workflow is compatible with most data analytics frameworks and backend deployments.
+The Spark session can be connected to either a local deployment or a distributed cluster.

 The controller interacts with the Spark session through a set of four tools, whose specifications are fully inserted into the context in a zero-shot manner \cite{zero-shot-tools2023}.
 We define the tools as follows: